 The importation and exportation of animals and plants and/or their parts (e.g., Mexican red-knee, animal horns, and spotted cats) in many countries throughout the world has become a major problem.
 As a result, a number of these countries have formed an international agreement called the CITES Agreement.
 Each country has identified the plants and animals (including their parts) which they want to protect.
 Once placed on a CITES List, an organism cannot be exported from a country to another country without a permit from the country of origin.
 In many cases these permits are not available.
 In the United States, the Fish and Wildlife Service enforces this agreement.
 If they catch someone importing an illegal CITES organism, the penalties can be quite severe.
 An individual recently was caught bringing into the U.S about 80 Mexican red-knee tarantulas.
 He was incarcerated and heavily fined.

-Left.
+Nice Jumping Spiders.
+Top.
 Europhrys kalaokai.
 Image Courtesy Yasunori Koide - Own work, CC BY-SA 3.0.
-Middle.
+Left.
 Peacock Jumping Spider.
 Image Courtesy Jugen Otto By CC BY-SA 2.0.
 Right Courtesy Atalanta CC BY SA 4.0.

 Jumping spiders are known for their supposed curiosity.
 If approached by a human hand, instead of retreating to safety as most spiders would, the jumping spider will usually leap and turn to face the hand.
 Further approach may result in the spider jumping backwards while still eyeing the hand.
 The tiny creature will even raise its forelimbs and hold its ground.
 Because of this contrast to other arachnids, the jumping spider is regarded as inquisitive as it is seemingly interested in whatever approaches it.